 The Company may be subject to potential examination by federal, state and city taxing authorities in the areas of income taxes.
 These potential examinations may include questioning the timing and amount of deductions, the nexus of income among various tax jurisdictions and compliance with federal, state and city tax laws.
 The Company's management does not expect that the total amount of unrecognized tax benefits will materially change over the next twelve months.
 The Company is subject to income tax examinations by major taxing authorities since inception.

-The provision for income taxes was deemed to be de minimis for the nine months ended September 30, 2020, for the period from July 10, 2019 (inception) through September 30, 2019 and for the period from July 10, 2019 (inception) through December 31, 2019.
+The provision for income taxes was deemed to be de minimis for the six months ended June 30, 2020 and for the period from July 10, 2019 (inception) through December 31, 2019.

 Net Loss Per Common Share